LandEcosystems/Sindbad/docs/src/pages/develop/helpers.md

 ::: tip

-When Sindbad is imported, `sindbad_variables` with all the variables in the catalog is available automatically.
+When Sindbad is imported, `sindbad_tem_variables` with all the variables in the catalog is available automatically.

 `whatIs` is particularly useful for:
 - Quickly looking up variable information during development